cmuparlay/parlaylib/index.md

 ## Getting started

-See the [installation](./installation.md) guide for instructions on installing Parlay and including it in your program.
+See the [including and configuring](./installation.md) guide for instructions on installing Parlay and including it in your program.
 Parlay is a header-only library with no external dependencies, so once you've got it, its really easy to use.
 The most important components of Parlay to become familiarized with are the **parallel for loop**, the **sequence** container, and Parlay's library of parallel algorithms.
 As an example, here is an implementation of a [prime number seive](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) using Parlay.

 ```c++
 #include <parlay/parallel.h>